 The national authority that enforces the Competition Law in Turkey is the Authority, a legal entity with administrative and financial autonomy.
-The Authority consists of the Competition Board (the Board), Presidency and Service Departments.
-As the competent body of the Authority, the Board is responsible for, inter alia, reviewing or resolving mergers and investigating or deciding on anti-competitive conduct and agreements.
+The Authority consists of the Competition Board (the Board), and the Presidency and Service Departments.
+As the competent body of the Authority, the Board is responsible for, inter alia, reviewing or resolving mergers and investigating or deciding on anticompetitive conduct and agreements.
 The Board consists of seven members and is seated in Ankara.
-The service departments consist of five technical enforcement units and five technical support units.
-There is a 'sectoral' job definition for each technical unit.
+The service departments consist of five technical enforcement units and eight technical support units.
+There is a 'sectoral' job definition for each technical unit and all competition law-related issues of the pharmaceutical sector are reviewed by the Third Supervision and Enforcement Department.
 There is no other specific authority that investigates or decides on pharmaceutical mergers and anti-competitive effects of conduct or agreements in the pharmaceutical sector.